 - Pseudo achalasia

-Learn more about GI surgery at UC San Diego.
+Learn more about GI surgery at UC San Diego Health

 Esophageal Motility Procedures

-There are several diagnostic procedures that help determine how well the esophagus is working.
+Diagnostic procedures can help determine how well the esophagus is working.

 1. Esophageal pH Monitoring

 Esophageal pH monitoring determines how much and how often stomach acid enters the esophagus and how long it stays.